-With haste they gathered in the council hall, a large hall constructed with liquid black marble in glass cased flooring.
+With haste they gathered in the council hall, a large hall constructed with liquid black marble in glass-cased flooring.
 Purple shimmering Aether intertwined with the marbled liquid, breathing life into its depths.
-It thrummed softly like a heartbeat under their feet as the twenty two members sat in their crescent styled table forged out of lumarian quartz that had been inscribed with runes along the curve of it.
-In front a milky pond, filled with the same liquid that flowed under them.
-There was a soft illumination to it with a definitive supernatural energy that called to them.
+It thrummed softly like a heartbeat under their feet as the twenty-two members sat in their crescent-styled table forged out of lumarian quartz that had been inscribed with runes along the curve of it.
+In front, was a milky pond, filled with the same liquid that flowed under them.
+There was a soft illumination to it with definitive supernatural energy that called to them.
 On their seats, in the middle moon of the triad moon above their heads were the numbers 0 through 19, each member took their respective places except for one.

 "Thank you for coming," Brett, the leader of the council that the Universe had aptly named Major Arcana, introduced.
-It had been decades since the Universe had gifted him the title of The Fool, he found the sheer weight of the title exhausting.
-Though he had ascended into being a respectable god in his own right, before he was granted the ability to govern over the council he had been a simple thirty eight year old necromancer.
+It had been decades since the Universe had gifted him the title of The Fool, and he found the sheer weight of the title exhausting.
+Though he had ascended into being a respectable god in his own right before he was granted the ability to govern over the council he had been a simple thirty-eight-year-old necromancer.
 He had had a wife and three children until pestilence had caught them in its grasp and stole them away from him.
 He had lost his mind in his maddening search to bring them back and by the grace of the Universe, it brought him back to life.

-Dhagda, Sandra's counterpart, leapt to his wife's aid.
+Dhagda, Sandra's counterpart, leaped to his wife's aid.
 Striding across the room quickly.
-His tan leather hide pants and loose white linen shirt hid his sculpted warriors muscles well as he caught his wife.
+His tan leather hide pants and loose white linen shirt hid his sculpted warrior muscles well as he caught his wife.

 "No, my love.
 Help Temperance, he is in need of aid."
 She requested breathlessly as she cradled her veined hand, waiting for the red swollen skin to normalize and for her breath to return to her before she took her place.
 Dhagda barely grunted as he hauled Artemis over his broad shoulder gingerly, the dark thrumming liquid melting away from their forms and leaving no traces of its existence on their clothes.
 He carried the old man back to his padded chair and sat him down softly, covering his weak body with a blanket.